 - Deprioritize endurance.
 In addition to reducing the intensity of your workout, make sure you’re reducing the duration, too.
 A workout doesn’t have to be long to be beneficial.

 - Try to sweat less.
-You don’t want to get dehydrated, so skip the hot yoga — or anything else that’s likely to reduce you to a puddle.
+You don’t want to get dehydrated, so skip the hot yoga — or anything else that’s likely to turn you into a puddle.

 Hydration is key

 Exercise may be optional when you’re sick, but making sure you drink enough water isn’t.

 According to Dr. Patel, it’s even more important to focus on hydration when you aren’t feeling well.
 “Most people who felt like working out, who had prolonged their sickness, were actually feeling the effects of dehydration,” he notes.